-Nevada Interscholastic Activities Association (NIAA) adopted its position on transgender student-athletes in January 2014.
-While not a NIAA regulation, the guideline serves as a way to direct member and affiliate schools on the subject.
+Nevada Interscholastic Activities Association (NIAA) adopted its position on transgender student-athletes in January 2014 and updated in 2016.
+While not an NIAA regulation, the guideline serves as a way to direct member and affiliate schools on the subject.
 Transgender athletes will be allowed to compete in sanctioned sports “in accordance with his or her gender identity irrespective to the gender listed on the student’s birth certificate,” the NIAA said in a statement posted on its website.

 New Hampshire Interscholastic Athletic Association (NHIAA) allows transgender students to participate when the student and parent(s)/guardian notify the school in writing at least two months prior to the season they intend to participate in athletics that the student has a consistent gender identity different than the gender of the student’s birth certificate and list the sport(s) in which the student would like to participate.
 The school may use the following criteria to determine participation:

 A written statement from the student affirming the consistent gender identity and expression to which the student self-relates.

 Documentation from individuals such as, but not limited to parents, friends, and/or teachers, which affirm that the actions, attitudes, dress and manner demonstrate the student’s consistent gender identification and expression.